NaveenPrabakar/COVID-Data-Analysis/README.md

 ![](README_files/figure-gfm/unnamed-chunk-9-1.png)<!-- -->

-The bar chart compares the total number of hospitalized COVID-19 patients across U.S. states.
-A clear pattern emerges: a small group of states accounts for a disproportionately large share of COVID-19 hospitalizations.
+The bar chart compares the total number of hospitalized COVID-19 patients across U.S. states.A small group of states accounts for a large share of COVID-19 hospitalizations.
 The top few states—likely those with the largest populations or ongoing outbreaks—show totals exceeding 15,000–20,000 hospitalized patients, dramatically higher than the rest of the country.
 After the top tier, hospitalization totals drop off steadily, forming a long downward slope, which suggests that most states have considerably lower hospitalization burdens.

 ``` r
 hospital %>%